Last Updated on October 6, 2022 by Mark Ferguson

 - Buy below market value: one of the biggest advantages of real estate is you can buy houses below market value.
 I can buy a house that is worth $200,000 for $150,000.
-It may need some work, but it is still possible to build equity without relying on the appreciation.
+It may need some work, but it is still possible to build equity without relying on appreciation.

 - Appreciation: over time, prices will increase.
 It is true that prices can go down or they may not increase 10 % every year, but when you use leverage, a small increase in value can mean big gains in your investment.

 - Leverage: real estate is one of the easiest assets to get a loan against.
 A loan can be riskier in some cases, but it can also greatly increase your returns.
-You can usually buy three properties for every one property bought with cash.
-That means three times the appreciation, the tax advantages, and the cash flow is often higher with three leverage properties than one paid off property.
+You can usually buy three properties for every property bought with cash.
+That means three times the appreciation, the tax advantages, and the cash flow is often higher with three leverage properties than one paid-off property.

 - Tax advantages: rental properties have some of the best tax advantages of any investment.
-You can depreciate the structure of the property, deduct almost all of the expenses, often sell without paying taxes using 1031 exchanges.
+You can depreciate the structure of the property, deduct almost all of the expenses, and often sell without paying taxes using 1031 exchanges.